bilfri/divestdtu/content/posts/answer-from-the-president.md

 +++
-title = "Answer from the president" date = 2022-11-14
+title = "Answer from the president" description = "Answer from Anders Bjarklev and comments by Divest DTU" date = 2022-11-14
 +++

-Divest DTU has received an answer on our [letter to the President of DTU](/posts/letter-to-the-president):
+Divest DTU has received an answer on our [letter to the President of DTU](/posts/letter-to-the-president).
+Here is the answer, and below, some of our comments to it:

 Dear Davide Dolente and Divest DTU,